romanmurzac/DrivenPath/chapter_4/README.md

 ![Image 4.35](../media/image_4.35.PNG)

 ### Consume data
 Once the DAG wqs running successfully, the data are available in Athena database.
-Here the Database Administrator should setup proper access for all user groups and data are ready for consumtion.
+Here the Database Administrator should set up proper access for all user groups and data are ready for consumption.

 #### Access Athena
 Access *Athena* and choose `driven_data_db` as database.
 You should see all six tables available.